SysKitTeam/docs-point/governance-and-automation/automated-workflows/maximum-number-of-owners-admin.md

 **Please note!**
 The default Maximum 5 Owners policy now also applies to SharePoint Sites.
 You can expect to see the changes after the next AutoDiscover sync following the upgrade to the latest Point version.
-Custom Maximum Number of Owners policies created by Syskit Point admins can be applied to SharePoint sites as well, via Rules or manually.
+Custom Maximum Number of Owners policies created by Syskit Point admins can also be applied to SharePoint sites using Rules, or manually.
 {% endhint %}

 {% hint style="info" %}